hbc/NGS_Data_Analysis_Summer2016/sessionIV/lessons/01_Salifish.md

     head(gene.names)
     tx2gene <- gene.names[,3:2]

+> *NOTE:* If this does not work for you there is a file in your current working directory that you can upload instead.
+Load it in using `tx2gene <- read.delim("tx2gene.txt")`

 **Step 5:** Run tximport to summarize gene-level information

     txi <- tximport(files, type="sailfish", txIn = TRUE, txOut = FALSE, tx2gene=tx2gene, reader=read_tsv)

+### Output from `tximport`

+The `txi` object is a simple list with three matrices: abundance, counts, length.

+	attributes(txi)

+A final element 'countsFromAbundance' carries through the character argument used in the tximport call.
+The length matrix contains the average transcript length for each gene which can be used as an offset for gene-level analysis.

 ### Using DESeq2 for DE analysis with pseudocounts

     library(DESeq2)